 Both legislative requirements and concerns about climate change have led companies to include more and more sustainability objectives in their annual plans.

 In the case of an energy services company like yours, being able to offer the possibility of calculating the carbon footprint related to your client’s energy consumption can be a must.

-That is why many ESCOs offer among their services to obtain and improve the carbon footprint of their clients during their efficiency projects.
+That is why many ESCOs offer their services to obtain and improve the carbon footprint of their clients during their efficiency projects.
 So, you will need a Carbon Footprint calculator among the applications of your EMS.

 An example of such a calculator is “Carbon Emission“, which will allow you to visualise the carbon footprint of all energy sources managed in each project.
-It will also let you know whether or not the locations you manage comply with the regulations established for the emissions trading system.
+It will also let you know whether or not the locations you manage compliance with the regulations established for the emissions trading system.

 7. Energy Consumption and Cost Forecasting Tool

 Another essential tool for the management of your energy efficiency projects is the one that will allow you to predict energy consumption and its cost in the future.
 Especially now that the price of energy continues to rise.